Neural Distributed Source Coding: Architectural Details

 \subsection{VQ-VAE Architecture}

-For our image compression experiments, we used a convolutional VQ-VAE architecture similar to the one used in \citep{ramesh2021zero} with residual connections.
+For our image compression experiments, we used a convolutional VQ-VAE architecture similar to the one used in \cite{ramesh2021zero} with residual connections.

-Both the input and the side information to this network have the shape $128 \times 256$ (i.e. vertical halves of a full $256 \times 256$ image).
-The encoder scales down input image by a factor of $4\times$ or $8\times$ both vertically and horizontally, producing latent variables of shape $32 \times 64$ and $16 \times 32$, respectively.
+Both the input and the side information to this network have the shape $3 \times 128 \times 256$ (i.e., vertical halves of a full $3 \times 256 \times 256$ image).
+The encoder scales down the input image by a factor of $4\times$ or $8\times$ both vertically and horizontally, producing latent variables of shape $32 \times 64$ and $16 \times 32$, respectively.
 Each dimension of the latent variable is allotted different numbers of bits (i.e.~codebook bits), which range from $1$ to $8$ in our experiments.
 The decoder conversely takes a discrete latent variable and upscales it by a factor of $4\times$ or $8\times$ to produce a reconstruction of the original shape.

-A detailed specification of the architecture is provided in \Cref{fig:vqvae_arch_conv}.
+A detailed specification of the architecture is provided in \cref{fig:vqvae_arch_conv}.
 The notation (\texttt{Tconv}) ``\texttt{Conv} $A \times B$ ($C \to D$)'' represents a 2D (transposed) convolution with kernel size $A$ and stride $B$ with input and output channels $C$ and $D$, respectively.
 The boxes ``\texttt{Residual Block} ($A\to B$)'' represent a two-layer residual network.
-We used GELU (Gaussian Error Linear Unit) activation for all layers except for the very last convolution of the decoder, for which we used sigmoid.
+We used GELU (Gaussian Error Linear Unit) activation for all layers except for the very last convolution of the decoder, for which we used sigmoid. $\oplus$ represents the channel-wise concatenation of the image representations.
 The exact number of channels may differ for different rate-distortion points, and we refer the reader to the supplementary code submission for full details.

 We used a small network (denoted ``\texttt{SI Net}'') shared by the encoder and decoder to preprocess the side information.
 Whenever the encoder or decoder does not receive side information (for distributed and separate VQ-VAEs), we simply replace the output of \texttt{SI Net} with a zero tensor of the same shape.
+On the decoder side, the output of the \texttt{SI Net} is passed through the \texttt{Cond Net}; the architecture of this network is nearly identical to the encoder.
+The architecture of the \texttt{SI Net} and the \texttt{Cond Net} are detailed in \cref{fig:si_net_arch_conv}.

-We note that all three VQ-VAE variants have the same architecture and number of parameters for the autoencoder portion (the portion that the horizontal line goes through in \Cref{fig:vqvae_arch_conv}).
-Thus there is no architectural advantage among the VQ-VAE variants.
+We note that all three VQ-VAE variants have the same architecture and number of parameters for the auto-encoder portion (the portion that the horizontal line goes through in \cref{fig:vqvae_arch_conv}).
+Thus, there is no architectural advantage among the VQ-VAE variants.